-If you want to make them look like mine, here’s what you’ll need – Double Sided Crinkled Cookie Cutter Set & for the flower print, I used a fondant press these are great for cookies and this set is my favorite.
-Just be careful to not cut through the whole cookie with them.
+If you want to make them look like mine, here’s what you’ll need – I used a double Sided Crinkled Cookie Cutter Set & for the flower print, I used a fondant press these are great for cookies.
+Just be careful to not cut through the whole cookie with them with the press.
 You only need to make a good indent.

 - 1 large egg

 - 2 cups all purpose flour

 - 6 oz rolling fondant icing